Young talent is the key to scientific and technological innovation - ExBulletin

 A problem-solving approach that enhances human resources capabilities

-To address these issues, focus on national strategic needs, adopt a problem-solving approach, and build a comprehensive and systematic institutional system to enhance the self-reliant capabilities of young talent.
+To address these issues, focus on national strategic needs, adopt a problem-solving approach, and build a comprehensive and systematic institutional system to enhance the independent capabilities of young talent.
 There is a need.

 In the new era, emphasis should be placed on gathering talented people from all over the world and mobilizing them systematically to achieve strong nation building and national revitalization.